aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 4.5 Conflicts of Interest
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In case of conflict of interest of sktime CoC committee members, you can report to the
+In case of conflict of interest of aeon CoC committee members, you can report to the
 Community Council, or, in case of events, to the organisation at which the event is
 taking place (e.g., a university).